 One of the oldest communities in Southwest Virginia, Tazewell was first named Jeffersonville due to Thomas Jefferson also being elected as the third President of the United States the same year (1799) that the town was founded.
 Eventually renamed Tazewell in 1892, the town is well known for the surrounding scenery.

-Take in the views from the car (or motorcycle for a real adventure!) when you drive on the Back of the Dragon, the moniker given to Route 16 due to its more than 300 winding curves in about 32 miles.
+Take in the views from your car (or for a real adventure, your motorcycle!) when you drive on the Back of the Dragon, the moniker given to Route 16 due to its more than 300 winding curves in about 32 miles.
 The route has spectacular views of the Appalachian Mountains, especially in spring and fall.

 FLOYD